linstantnoodles/python-basics/chapter_09.md

 NameError: name 'age' is not defined
 ```

+If class scope covered the entirety of the function, we would expect `age` to be defined within the function `greet`.
+However, class scope does not extend into the functions and hence python throws a name error during execution.

 ## Scope vs Context

 Scope is a source-code concept.
-Even though defining it in the first place requires us to have knowledge of how the language binds names at run-time, when we specify the scope of a name-binding, we are not specifying whether the name-binding is actually visible during a point in the execution of the program.
+Although defining it in the first place requires us to have knowledge of how the language binds names at run-time, when we specify the scope of a name-binding, we are not specifying whether the name-binding is actually visible during a point in the execution of the program.

 Scoping rules lets us re-use identifiers in different regions in our program without [name collisions](https://en.wikipedia.org/wiki/Name_collision), but that also leads to [shadowing](https://en.wikipedia.org/wiki/Variable_shadowing).